TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Images.rst

 ========

-Example 1: Image with shadow and link target
+Example 1: Image with Shadow and Link Target
 --------------------------------------------

 .. image:: ../images/a4.jpg